Animal Responsibility Bylaw

 A video is a better way to sum up how I feel.
 How City Council Stole Your Cat's Christmas: https://www.youtube.com/watch?v=TyVstRkxc6A

-uriahjokes over 3 years ago
+uriahjokes almost 4 years ago

 I support the proposed animal responsibility bylaw 100%.
 There are two neighbourhood cats who regularly prowl through our yard, pooping in our flowerbeds and stalking and killing songbirds.
 (That's not "nature," that's an invasive species killing native ones.)
 Plus, it drives our dog nuts to see them in the yard, and he drives us nuts with the barking.
 Cat owners shouldn't get to outsource the care of their cats to the entire neighbourhood.
 BSL is an outdated paradigm, and it's much more fair to replace it with a bylaw that targets dangerous dogs of all breeds, rather than targeting breeds themselves.

-Jonathan Smith over 3 years ago
+Jonathan Smith almost 4 years ago

 Thankyou Nanaimo for considering this cat bylaw.
 Too many times I have to cleanup behind someone's cats that use our property as a litter box.

-Beacher over 3 years ago
+Beacher almost 4 years ago

 Absolutely agree with not letting cats run free off your property.
 As a home owner and gardener, I despise the neighborhood cats using my flower garden as a litter box.
 It's disgusting and dangerous for my pregnant wife - research Toxoplasma gondii.
 How could Nanaimo NOT consider a bylaw that protects its vulnerable citizens from disease spread through cat feces?